Damienkatz/Kayos-Design/kayosdesign.md

 			             			 -> Node C3 -> Consumer(s)

-Producers who need N factor replication before returning success will write to Node A and get success response and get back the assigned sequence number S. The producer can then take that sequence number S and poll a C node, waiting until C has committed or seen that sequence or higher.
+Producers who need N-factor replication before returning success will write to Node A and get success response with the new assigned sequence number.
+The producer can then take that sequence number and poll a C node, waiting until C has committed or seen that sequence or higher.
 Once it gets back success, the client knows it's messages are N replica safe.

-Because consumers are only ever listening on C nodes, they will never have a partially consumed message (where a message is only consumed by some consumers, instead of all consumers) due to replica loss.
+Because consumers are only ever listening on C nodes, the system can suffer N-1 replica loss and the system will never suffer a partially consumed message (where a message is only consumed by some consumers, instead of all consumers).
 Any N-1 replica's can be lost before data is lost or inconsistency is possible.

 To ensure a message is _durably written_ on M nodes (where M is <= replication factor N) before the message is visible, the replication of a message can be blocked on each each node (M - 1) hops from a consumer, but the consequence is all messages written after it will also be blocked until that message is durable, to preserve sequence ordering.